-INDIANAPOLIS — The Indianapolis Indians' season begins in Iowa Tuesday, but they will bring professional baseball to Victory Field for the first time since Aug.
+INDIANAPOLIS — The Indianapolis Indians' season began in Iowa last Tuesday, and now they are bringing professional baseball to Victory Field for the first time since Aug.
 31, 2019 a week later.

 "As we ramp up here — now just a week out — the excitement is real," said Indians Director of Communications Cheyne Reiter.
 "We're in our 25th anniversary season, so what better way to welcome the fans back to the park and celebrate not only the return of Indians baseball, but this beautiful ballpark."